 And (as they say) lamentings heard i' th' Ayre; Strange Schreemes of Death. ["Macbeth," II.iii.61]

-Shakespeare's spelling probably reflects "sk-" as spelled in words from Latin (such as school); he also has schreene for screen.
-Slang meaning "something that evokes a cry of laughter" is 1888; screamer in this sense is from 1831.
+That spelling probably reflects "sk-" as spelled in words from Latin (such as school; see sch); his early editions also have schreene for screen.
+The slang meaning "something very great, excellent, or exciting," especially "something that evokes a cry of laughter" is by 1888; screamer in this sense is from 1831.